Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues present a moderate challenge.
-Informed clues are helpful but not overly obvious, misinformed clues create some ambiguity, and fake clues offer clear misdirection.
-Requires some thought but is solvable.
+**Reasoning:** The informed clues are strong enough to guide the player, but the misinformed and fake clues add enough ambiguity and misdirection to make the game challenging but not impossible.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.7/5
+**Overall Quality Score:** 4.7/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Minor issues noted
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments